dkimjpg/CMPSC-442/README.md

 Well, now that I've finished all the assignments for this course, they were all really tough.
 I'm not sure how other AI companies actually implement their AI models, but I hope this is a good starting point for me to get experience with AI.
 Other than that, I just have the final exam left to cover.
 Hopefully, that will go well.

+The final exam went a lot better than I thought.
+Kinda impressed with my efforts, actually.
+I ended up going from what was originally around a 50 in the class to a 82, which was a really impressive comeback, in my opinion.
+I really had to work hard for the last two assignments, which were based on Probabilistic Agents and Hidden Markov Models.
+Anyway, I hope that this experience really does come in handy, since I'm still searching for a job as of this moment in time (which should be 5/10/2024).
+Yeah, I'm kind of updating this after my graduation, but I just wanted to leave a parting note since I'm finally done with this repo.

+And in case I haven't made myself clear already...

+**I'm looking for a job, so if you're reading this and you're recruiting...**
+# Hire me already![^1]
+If you haven't already seen my email on my profile page, it's the following: dkkim00ca@gmail.com
+If you do end up sending an email after reading through this markdown file, try to mention it so I won't think it's another spam email from a non-existent recruiter.
+And if I ever do get hired, I'll make sure to update this with the date I get a job.

+[^1]: pretty please?